 3. Bear Creek Canyon – Colorado Springs

 Bear Creek Canyon is for the active hiker who needs things to see while they are hitting the trail.
 At the Jones Park Meadow the trails splits and there are several options to take.
 Old mining tunnels, waterfalls, bridges—you name it.
 It’s an adventurer’s paradise.

-Take some time to explore all of the intricacies that make Bear Creek special or summit some of the local peaks (Mount Kineo, Mount Arthur, Mount Garfield).
+Take some time to explore all of the intricacies that make Bear Creek special.
+Consider a. picnic by the creek or extended hikes summiting one of the local peaks (Mount Kineo, Mount Arthur, Mount Garfield).

 4. Rampart Reservoir and Rainbow Gulch – Woodland Park